 Large language model AI programs can write stories and articles, make illustrations and artwork, and converse with users using prompts.
 But what does it mean for human artists and writers?
 Will AI steal jobs and creative works?
 How should people approach the thorny ethical thicket around AI-generated art?

-Mark Fagiano, a philosopher and instructor at Washington State University, talks with Larry Clark, editor of Washington State Magazine, about how ethics in action and pragmatism can help people examine not only AI art, but any rapidly evolving technology and issues in society.
+Mark Fagiano, an assistant professor of philosophy at Washington State University, talks with Larry Clark, editor of Washington State Magazine, about how ethics in action and pragmatism can help people examine not only AI art, but any rapidly evolving technology and issues in society.

 “When will artificial intelligence really pass the test?” and “AI for wildlife conservation—from an AI” (in current issue)